Important Notice Regarding Coronavirus (COVID-19)

 To ensure the safety and sobriety of both new and current patients, each resident must consent to a search of both their belongings and person upon arrival at The Recovery Village Palm Beach at Baptist Health.
 During this search, staff members will collect any items not permitted during treatment and store them in a safe and secure place until your stay is over.
 Additional searches may be conducted throughout your time at The Recovery Village Palm Beach at Baptist Health to ensure health and safety.

 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
 Upon arrival, each client’s cell phone will be securely stored and may be signed in and out during specific therapy sessions or times.
-Following a 72-hour adjustment period after arriving at the facility, clients may be allowed to use the phone at specified times during non-clinical hours.
+Following a 72-hour adjustment period after arriving at the facility, clients may be allowed to use the facility phone at specified times during non-clinical hours.

 The Recovery Village Palm Beach at Baptist Health is an ideal place to begin your recovery.
 Warm weather much of the year and a broad range of therapeutic activities provide a relaxing and enriching setting for self-discovery, acceptance and healing.
 Comforting amenities, food and treatment options ensure a focus on healing.